sendwithus/competencies/Competencies/Competency-Community-Outreach.md

 You communicate with community partners about their events and how to work with them.

-You partner with community organizations and individuals to promote Sendwthus events.
+You partner with community organizations and individuals to promote Sendwithus events.

 ## How do you improve it?